joolstorrentecalo/gitlab-foss/doc/user/application_security/policies/scan_execution_policies.md

 the security policy project.
 Then, all policies in the security policy project are inherited by all projects in the group.

-You scope security policies by setting the scopes in the `policy.yml` file to:
+You scope security policies to projects by setting the scopes in the `policy.yml` file to:

 - _Include_ only projects with an applied [compliance framework](../../group/compliance_frameworks.md) by using the compliance framework's ID.
 To include projects, use `policy_scope.compliance_frameworks.id` to specify IDs of